Jump to Bus Trip FAQs

 - How are tickets allotted by MLS and other teams?

 MLS mandates that 150 tickets are set aside for visiting supporters.
 In Cascadia (Portland, Seattle, and Vancouver) the teams have agreed to set aside 500 tickets for away supporters.
-These Cascadia tickets are purchased by the Timbers front office, who then pass them to the 107IST for sale and distribution.

 - What’s this about buses to stadiums in cities we fly to?